accellera-official/uvm-core/README.md

 1800.2-2020 2.0

-This kit was generated based upon the following git commit state: c3ac75ad e2de8c73.
+The tarball for this kit was generated based upon the following git commit state: c3ac75ad e2de8c73.

 # License